budden/rlj/README.md

 Documentation can be found at [godoc](https://godoc.org/github.com/budden/rlj)

 There are some tests.
 We call them integration test because we use a real database connection.

-Be careful, tests flush the default redis database.
+Be careful, TESTS AND MAIN PROGRAM FLUSH THE DEFAULT REDIS DATABASE.

 We have 100% coverage on one package only, and only some coverage for the whole program.

 Main application creates about 5 records, joins them and prints the result.